TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Menuobjsectionindex/Index.rst

 When the menu-records are selected it works like this: The parent page record is used as the "base" for the menu-record.
-That means that any "no\_cache" or "target"-properties of the parent page is used for the whole menu.
+That means that any "no\_cache" or "target"-properties of the parent page are used for the whole menu.

 But of course some fields from the tt\_content records are transferred.
-This is how it mapped:
+This is how it is mapped:

 ::